Patrick Janssen: Mixed doubles

 In mixed doubles play, Janssen and partner Clancy Grandy played in the 2014 Canadian Mixed Doubles Curling Trials, losing in the round of 12, and at the 2015 Canadian Mixed Doubles Curling Trials, losing in the quarterfinals.

 Personal life

-Janssen works as an engineering/operations manager with DP World Logistics.
-He is married to Becky Collins.
+Janssen works as an engineering manager with DPW Logistics.
+He is married to Becky Collins, and has one child.
 While a student at the University of Toronto, he studied industrial engineering.
 He was formerly married to fellow curler Clancy Grandy.